kamejoko80/litex-pdm2pcm/README.md

-# Design a PDM to PCM converter and implement it on an FPGA.
+# Design a simple PDM to PCM converter and implement it on an FPGA.

 In this project, we implement a simple PDM to PCM converter (PDM2PCM) based on the Migen FHDL library and Litex framework.
 We've utilized the CIC filter as a primary component and provided source code support for flexible input parameter adjustment.
-In addition, the simulation part illustrates how to verify the results of a design, and finally, deploy it onto a specific FPGA hardware platform for demostration.
+In addition, the simulation part illustrates how to verify the results of a design, and finally, deploy it onto a specific FPGA hardware platform for demonstration.

 # Host PC Build System Requirements